The Profession of Dietetics:

 Why You Should Become an RD

 The field of dietetics and nutrition provides many exciting opportunities to make a difference in people's lives through improved nutritional health.
 The profession is expanding at an extraordinary rate and now encompasses many varied areas with endless possibilities on the horizon.
 The U.S. Bureau of Labor Statistics expects employment of dietitians to grow faster than the average profession.
 If you are intrigued by the relationship between nutrition and health, fascinated by the complexity of food composition, and want to work with people to improve their health through nutrition, then dietetics is the profession for you.

 How to Become an RD

 There are currently two ways to become a dietitian:

 Enroll in an Academy-accredited Coordinated Program in Dietetics (CPD) which combines either a bachelor's or master's degree (classroom learning) with supervised practice experience (similar to internship).

 -- OR --

-Enroll in an Academy-approved bachelor's degree program at a university.
+Enroll in an Academy-accredited didactic program (bachelor's degree) at a university.
 After you receive your degree, you apply to an accredited Dietetic Internship (usually at a hospital or health department).

 Once you complete either program, you are eligible to take the Registration Examination for Dietitians.
 When you pass the exam, you become an RD.
 This allows you to use the initials "RD" after your name.